redjax/redkb/docs/index.md

 ## Quick Links

-The list below is like a table of contents for the sections I most frequently reference or send to other people.
+The menus below are like a table of contents for the sections I most frequently reference or send to other people.
 Unless you're coming here for something specific, I recommend browsing through the sections at the top.

 ??? tip "🐍 Python"
     - [Python standard project files](programming/standard-project-files/python/index.md)